-For a single-mode resonant detection system, two noise-contributing ports are of significance: intrinsic dissipation and readout.
-Together with the interaction with a potential signal, $H_{\alpha}$ introduced in Eq.\,(\ref{eq:hintA}), the interaction Hamiltonian becomes
+For a single-mode resonant detection system, two noise-contributing ports are relevant: intrinsic dissipation and readout.
+Together with the interaction with a potential signal, $H_{\alpha}$ introduced in Eq.~(\ref{eq:hintA}), the interaction Hamiltonian becomes: